Applications for RLF 2023 are now closed. Please check back in early 2024 for information on our next cohort.

 The Rising Leaders Fellowship supports the continued career development of individuals in entry- to mid-level positions within the outdoor/environmental/ environmental justice sector.
-Specifically, Justice Outside seeks to engage Black, Indigenous and People of Color and allies who are committed to effecting culture change within their organizations, in order to ensure that communities of color are authentically seen, valued and connected to the outdoors.
+Specifically, Justice Outside seeks to engage Black, Indigenous, and People of Color and allies who are committed to effecting culture change within their organizations, in order to ensure that communities of color are authentically seen, valued, and connected to the outdoors.
 The Rising Leaders Fellowship builds professional capacity while creating a supportive network of like-minded leaders through a project-based cohort series that focuses on social justice and racial equity in the outdoors.

-Increased Equity and Relevancy Project: Fellows will be asked to identify opportunities for increased cultural relevancy within their organization (or, if not with an org, another initiative) and develop a plan of action that addresses one or more identified opportunities.
+Impact Project: Fellows will be asked to identify opportunities for increased cultural relevancy within their organization (or, if not with an org, another initiative) and develop a plan of action that addresses one or more identified opportunities.
 Inside smaller groups, fellows will serve as peer coaches to one another through this process and will present on their efforts and findings at the culminating session.